-The scope of this research is to discover different ways developers can change their source code in order to make more optimised applications that firstly have a shorter execution time but also achieves the same functionality.
-This research will be followed by looking at the same principles and seeing whether we can optimise applications to require less energy.
-Furthermore, I hope this research will lead to the development of a toolkit that uses elements of artificial intelligence methods such as Genetic Algorithms and local search that uses a developers source code and well-written unit tests to create a more optimised version of the original source code.
+The scope of this research is to explore different ways by which developers can change their source code in order to make more-optimised applications that firstly have a shorter execution time but also achieve the same functionality.
+This research will be followed by exploiting the same principles and seeing whether we can optimise applications to require less energy.
+Furthermore, I hope this research will lead to the development of a toolkit that uses elements of artificial intelligence methods, such as Genetic Algorithms and Local Search, incorporating a developer’s source code and well-written unit tests to create a more-optimised version of the original source code.

 Users

-The users of this research would be android application developers and Android application users.
-The Android mobile users wish to have a device which does not ‘die' as often and this device uses applications that are unlikely to ‘drain’ the battery.
-This research can also apply to more general Java developers as this research should be applicable to larger applications and devices such as a computer where the lower energy consumption will have a greater impact on the environment.
+The users of this research would be Android application developers and Android application users.
+Many Android mobile users wish to have a device which does not ‘die' as often and therefore users are likely to prefer applications that do not are ‘drain’ the battery rapidly.
+This research can also apply to the work of Java developers more generally as this research should also be applicable to larger applications and devices such as a computer where the lower energy consumption will have a greater benefit for the environment.

 Objectives